rahul-gharat/dronahq-docs/docs/reference/connectors/postgresql.md

 </figure>

 Place the Table grid control from the Controls section.
-Bind data by selecting the PostgreSQL connector from ` Data Bind Options -> Quick Select -> Database Queries` .
+Bind data by selecting the PostgreSQL connector from ` Data Bind Options -> Quick Select -> Connector Library.` .
 Choose the relevant query for displaying data and bind the preferred columns.

 <figure>